bkw777/NODE_DATAPAC/README.md

 # Reproduction of Node Systems DATAPAC

-The NODE Systems DATAPAC and RAMPAC were a ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.
+The NODE Systems DATAPAC was a popular ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.

-RAMPAC was a later version of the device that functioned the same as DATAPAC, even using the same software to run it, just in a new smaller form factor.
+Later versions of the same device were called RAMPAC.
+They functioned the same as DATAPAC and used the same software, just in a much smaller form factor.

 This schematic and PCB documents the DATAPAC.
 If I ever aquire a RAMPAC, I'll add that.